Dowell-Lab/srworkshop/day06/worksheets/Day6_worksheet1_Introduction_to_R.md

 1. Go ahead and launch R in the command line on the AWS server.
 Different versions of R are already installed.
 We can check which R is installed by running `module spider R`

-Load the newest version of R listed using `module load R/3.6.1`
+Load the newest version of R listed on the AWS server using `module load R/4.3.1`

 ![Module load](images/module_load_R.png)